mkurach/DeltaResonances2.0/README.md

 **compMFitNewData**
 - perform fit for mass for Manley and Monitz parametrisation for experimental data
 - input:  root files from *figures_with_data*
-- output: root files in *outputMNewData*
+- output: root files and png in *outputMNewData*

+**compMFitNewTherm**
+- perform fit for mass for Manley and Monitz parametrisation for Therminator data
+- input:  root files from *outputBasic*
+- output: root files in *outputMNewTherm*